CivicActions/ssp-toolkit/docs/ssp.md

 > Security control type: Hybrid

+#### Amazon Web Services (AWS) US-East/West control support

+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013.

 ### Part a)

-#### Drupal specific control support
+#### CivicActions Responsibility

-CivicActions security audit data is collected and collated by CivicActions personnel weekly or as required to support an after-the-fact investigation at the application level for the following:
+CivicActions security audit data is collected by a Graylog Security and Event Management (SIEM) ashboard to support real-time and after-the-fact investigation at the application level for the following:

 * Indications of inappropriate or unusual activity